avasdao/nxy/docs/src/index.md

 ---
 home: true
 heroImage: https://nexaverse.org/logo.png
-tagline: A virtual playground where Creators and Investors meet to build their wildest dreams.
+tagline: Discover how Creators and Investors are BUIDLing Web3 experiences for an all-new community of Users.
-actionText: Quick Start →
+actionText: Ready?
+Let's GO! →
-actionLink: /guide/
+actionLink: /creators/
 features:
 - title: Play.
 Watch.
 Love!
-  details: There is no shortage of activities to occupy your time.
+  details: Users will come to find that special "something" they never knew they wanted and now need!
-- title: Monetize Your Vision
+- title: Monetize Your Dreams
-  details: Creators are blessed with countless channels of monetization.
+  details: Creators will be blessed with dozens of monetization opportunities for funding their dreams.
-- title: Premium ROI
+- title: A Premium ROI
-  details: Dozens of channels to earn residual revenues from projects.
+  details: Investors will find an infinite number of revenue channels to safely earn residual income from their crypto holdings.
 footer: Made by Ava's DAO with ❤️
 ---